bijokmathew/tips-for-easylife/README.md

 #### Hero Image Section

   - The Hero image section contains a Hero Image, header and a paragraph.
-  - The section also contains a header and a paragraph that gives the user a clear message on what this website is about.
+  - Header and a paragraph that gives the user a clear message on what this website is about.

 ![Hero Header Section](assets/images/readme-images/hero-image-section.png)